CrossStream-for-Kotlin/cross-stream-for-kotlin/README.md

-# cross-stream-for-kotlin-demo
+# cross-stream-for-kotlin
-Demo of library to support the use of SSE and WebSockets on multi-node environments
+Library to support the use of SSE and WebSockets on multi-node environments